ruby-cube/rue/README.md

 ## Compatibility

 While most of the tools are theoretically framework-agnostic, they were built with Vue 3 in mind and have not been tested with other frameworks.
-While some of the tools leverage Vue 3’s (awesome!) reactivity system, since Vue 3 reactivity is decoupled from the Vue component framework, these tools can be used apart from Vue components, with any other framework or vanilla javascript.
+Note that since Vue 3 reactivity is decoupled from the Vue component framework, tools that leverage Vue 3's reactivity system can be use outside of Vue apps.
+(That said, I highly recommend the Vue component framework for its clarity of concepts and thoughtful design.)

 Typescript is highly encouraged for less headaches when defining types.